 In my previous post I showed a recipe for Paleo Chocolate Covered Apples.
-However, if you are like me and are on some stage of the Autoimmune Paleo Protocol (AIP Diet), chocolate either hasn't made it back in your diet or causes some issues.
+However, on some stage of the Autoimmune Paleo Protocol (AIP Diet), chocolate either hasn't made it back in your diet or causes some issues.
+This is where carob is awesome.
 I came up with this AIP dessert recipe to enjoy when everyone else is eating chocolate.

 Whether you make this for a holiday like Halloween, Christmas, or Valentine's Day, or Easter, or if it's just a fun dessert for you, it only takes minutes to make.